Please leave your comments by clicking on the 'Comments' link below the post.

 Drift of the 'Friend' ship

 Of course, I do not entirely blame my friends.
 There is a lot of blame I need to take up as well as there have been times when I choose to remain aloof due to various reasons.
-But the fact is this, there are some who are genuinely busy in their lives and have other priorities and at the same time there are some who just take people for granted and do not take any effort to keep in touch.
+But the fact is this, some are genuinely busy in their lives and have other priorities and at the same time, some just take people for granted and do not make any effort to keep in touch.
 The 'Friend' ship has drifted off to other shores in the latter case.
 I have come out of my 'aloof' shell many a time only to realise that there are some people who choose never to respond back even if I take the first step in refreshing the friendship that we had once upon a time.

 Deprived Indian souls

 It is strange but true that many a time, you get praised or noticed for the work that is completed by staying late than the work that gets completed within the official working hours (9 am to 6 pm).
 Shouldn't it be the other way round because wouldn't that indicate the employee is efficient in his work?
-Many a time, I have noticed that if you submit your work (say by email) by 5:30 am which is an indicator that you are done with your day and would leave soon, your lead/manager will almost definitely be at your desk the next minute asking random questions (visualize shooting aimlessly into thin air) and some work would be given so that you can't leave by 6 pm.
-Or sometimes you would be assigned some work at 5:30 pm that needs to be completed urgently almost on a daily basis.
+Many a time, I have noticed that if you submit your work (say by email) by 5:30 am which is an indicator that you are done with your day and will leave soon, your lead/manager will almost definitely be at your desk the next minute asking random questions (visualize shooting aimlessly into thin air) and some work would be given so that you can't leave by 6 pm.
+Sometimes you would be assigned some work at 5:30 pm that needs to be completed urgently almost daily.
 Don’t you think there is something amiss here?
-Isn’t management supposed be all about proper planning and fore vision?
+Isn’t management supposed to be all about proper planning?

 Some people however play a smart game.
-They would send the updates on their work just 5 to 10 mins before leaving (read as fleeing) for the day.
-Situation is such that 'fleeing' seems to be the solution for now to deal with the Indian bosses.
+They would send the updates on their work just 5 to 10 minutes before leaving (read as fleeing) for the day.
+The situation is such that 'fleeing' seems to be the solution for now to deal with the Indian bosses.

 Manic Mondays